vojta-janousek/Applifting-Microservice/README.md

 - Added tests for listing, creating and changing users in the admin interface
 - Implemented the above features

+Saturday:

 (auction):
+- Added tests for the models' string representation
 - Created Product and Offer models
 - Migrated both models and registered them to the admin interface

+- Added tests for retrieving products by authorized and unauthorized users
+- Created a product serializer
+- Created a product list view and registered it to the url router

+- Added a test for checking that products are limited to their users
+- Configured querysets to filter products by their user

+- Added tests for creating a new product with valid and invalid payloads
+- Configured product view to include create model feature